A Timeline of Vermeer's Life - 1641-1652

 MUSIC

-L’Orfeo” was produced in France.
-It was composed by Luigi Rossi who was imported by Cardinal Mazarin who sought to bring the Italian operatic tradition to France and mate it with the court orchestra, Les Vingt-Quatre Vuiolons du Roi.
+L'Orfeo is produced in France.
+It was composed by Luigi Rossi who summoned to France by Cardinal Mazarin in order to cultivate the Italian operatic tradition in France and mate it with the court orchestra, Les Vingt-Quatre Vuiolons du Roi.

 LITERATURE